STScI-MIRI/MIRI-Pixel-DB/README.md

  - Tutorial using sqlalchemy and postgresql: https://docs.sqlalchemy.org/en/13/dialects/postgresql.html

 ## Insights to Data Volume and Computation Time with FULL MIRI exposure
+Detailed timing / code profiling in `code_profile_info.txt` file in this repository.
-Adding a single FULL exposure to DB:
+Test: adding a single FULL exposure to DB:
 - Raw data exposure is FULL array, 5 integrations with 20 groups each - raw data has dimensions (5, 20, 1024, 1032)
 - We add data to the MIRI Pixel DB from the following files:
     -  The uncalibrated FITS file (264.2 MB)